nopnop2002/Arduino-STM32-rosnode/README.md

 The hardware serial of STM32 is complicated, and the pin assignment of the Serial object has different GPIO for each valiant.
 For example, blackpill_f103c8/bluepill_f103c8 Serial objects are assigned TX=PA9 RX=PA10, but genericSTM32F103C8 Serial objects are assigned TX=PA2 RX=PA3.
 In other words, even with the same STM32F103C8, the GPIO of Sirial changes depending on the build conditions.
-In addition, serial GPIOs can be remapped to alternate pins using code in your application.
+Additionally, the serial GPIO can be remapped to a alternate pins by code in your application.

 __STM32F4 is especially complicated.__
 This is a sample of some boards.